sagemath/trac_to_gh/Issue 1608.md

 # Issue 1608: jsmath fonts -- these should ship with Sage itself and be *vastly* easier to install

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1608

 Original creator: was